 I measured the remaining water in the plastic water bottle.
 It had 1-3/4 cups of water in it with the lid screwed on tight.
-The 12 inch by 2 inch PVC tube I filled with 2-1/4 cups of water.
-I filled the 12 inch by 1-1/2 inch PVC tubes with 1-1/3 cups water.
+The 12 inches by 2-inch PVC tube I filled with 2-1/4 cups of water.
+I filled the 12 inches by 1-1/2 inch PVC tubes with 1-1/3 cups water.

-Cut The PVC Pipes
+Step 1: Cut The PVC Pipes

 The first thing you do is clean the PVC tubes as well as you can.
 They must be dry before you can glue the one end.
 My hubby is a real sport to help me when I come up with these projects!

 Step 3: Glue The PVC Tubes & Caps